Nervosys/Botnix/botnix/doc/manual/development/option-declarations.section.md

     the manual.
 Useful if the default value is a complex expression or depends on other values or packages.
-    Use `lib.literalExpression` for a Nix expression, `lib.literalMD` for a plain English description in [Nixpkgs-flavored Markdown]( https://nixos.org/nixpkgs/manual/#sec-contributing-markup) format.
+    Use `lib.literalExpression` for a Nix expression, `lib.literalMD` for a plain English description in [Botpkgs-flavored Markdown]( https://nixos.org/nixpkgs/manual/#sec-contributing-markup) format.

 `example`